AnantDhavale/PredictFlow/README.md

 This is probably the first BPMS that looks to improve processes proactively, and does not simply run them.
 Based on my learnings as a process consultant.

+In the current state, PredictFlow works as an adjunct layer to existing BPMSs such as Camunda.

 anantdhavale@gmail.com